 - remuneration is not borne by a resident or permanent establishment in Malaysia.

 If any of the above is not satisfied, the employment income of the foreign national will be subject to tax in Malaysia.

-Apart from financial information, where there is a DTA in place, the Income Tax (Exchange of Information) Rules 2011 allows foreign tax authorities to request information about any person from the IRB.
-The request must include, among others, the identity of the person, period of information requested, a statement of the information sought, the tax purpose for which the information is requested, and the grounds for believing that the information requested is found in Malaysia or is in the possession or control of a person within the jurisdiction of Malaysia.
+Apart from financial information, where there is a DTA in place, the Income Tax (Exchange of Information) Rules 2011 allow foreign tax authorities to request information about any person from the IRB.
+The request must include, among other things, the identity of the person, the period of information requested, a statement of the information sought, the tax purpose for which the information is requested, and the grounds for believing that the information requested is found in Malaysia or is in the possession or control of a person within the jurisdiction of Malaysia.

-Though death is universal, the laws of succession varies from one jurisdiction to the other.
-As a former settlement of the British empire, Malaysia is heavily guided by English common law.24 Thus, the fundamental principle of English succession law – 'freedom of testamentary disposition' – is applicable in Malaysia but limited to non-Muslims.25
+While death is universal, the laws of succession vary from one jurisdiction to another.
+As a former settlement of the British empire, Malaysia is heavily guided by English common law.25 Thus, the fundamental principle of English succession law – freedom of testamentary disposition – is applicable in Malaysia but limited to non-Muslims.26

-The law of succession for Muslims in Malaysia is governed by Islamic personal and family law (i.e., Shariah law).33 As distribution of inheritance and the proportioning of assets for Muslims are to be in accordance with the 'faraid' principle,34 only one-third of the total value of the estate may be distributed to persons other than the Quranic heirs by way of an Islamic will (without obtaining the consent of each and every Quranic heir).35
+The law of succession for Muslims in Malaysia is governed by Islamic personal and family law (i.e., shariah law).36 As distribution of inheritance and the proportioning of assets for Muslims are to be in accordance with the faraid principle,37 only one-third of the total value of the estate may be distributed to persons other than the Quranic heirs by way of an Islamic will (without obtaining the consent of each and every Quranic heir).38

 Administration of estate